hornetti/scss-compiler/README.md

 To install scss-compiler you have to install [node](https://nodejs.org/it/) and [git](https://git-scm.com/) first.

-clone the Repo and change directory into scss-compiler
+clone the Repo

 `git clone https://github.com/hornetti/scss-compiler.git`

-and
+and change directory into scss-compiler

 `cd scss-compiler`

-then install npm:
+then install npm

 `npm install npm -g`

+and grunt-cli

+`npm install -g grunt-cli`

-and all the dependencies:
+after that install all the dependencies:

 `npm install`